Remgr12/foundry-manifest-batch/README.md

-# Foundry VTT Module Downloader Scripts
+# Foundry VTT Module Downloader Script

 This document provides instructions for using scripts to download and extract Foundry VTT modules using their manifest URLs.
 We offer two versions: